 Then what is the actual predictor of the pattern?

 Remember we mentioned two different words at the start of the previous section.
 The effects of a cannabinoid strain are dependent on the chemicals found in the strain itself, namely Cannabinoids and Terpenes.
 Effects are also dependent on your distinctive biology, tolerance to a specific strain, intake method, and dosage.
 This is how you find the strain that suits you perfectly.
-Knowing what you suits you well will give you the best chance for finding the perfect strain.
+Knowing what suits you well will give you the best chance for finding the perfect strain.

 A cannabis plant is made up of different chemical compounds, and the mainstays of these chemical compounds are Cannabinoids and Terpenes.
-One of the best-known cannabinoids and the main drivers of chemical reactions like relaxation are Cannabidiol (CBD) and Tetrahydrocannabinol (THC).
+Some of the best-known cannabinoids and the main drivers of chemical reactions like relaxation are Cannabidiol (CBD) and Tetrahydrocannabinol (THC).